nishitpatel01/Fake_News_Detection/README.md

 #### Dataset used
-The data source used for this project is from LIAR dataset which has 3 files with .tsv format for test, train and validation.
+The data source used for this project is taken from LIAR dataset which has 3 files with .tsv format for test, train and validation.
 Below is some description about the data files used for this project.

 LIAR: A BENCHMARK DATASET FOR FAKE NEWS DETECTION